ndea/rimportor/README.md

 # Rimportor

-Import your records blazingly fast.
-Are you searching for a fast bulk import?
-Well here you go!
-Rimportor is a new and modern bulk import gem for your rails apps.
+Rimportor is a new and modern bulk importing gem.
-At this point you might ask why Rimportor is so fast?
-Well Rimportor uses concurrency together with Arel to build a big insert statement and then commit this statement in one transaction to the database.
-Let's start the tour!
+It utilizes arel under the hood to generate insert statements.
+By working directly on the model Rimportor is able to execute callbacks and validate the records before inserting them into the database - **which is missing in most importing gems**.

+### Features
+ - Import in batches
+ - Validation of the bulk
+ - Callback execution

 ## Installation